 Hence, we can safely conclude there is no best exit strategy in trading.

-Different exit strategies in trading
+Different trading exit strategies

 There are, of course, almost unlimited ways to exit a position in trading.
 Below is a description of the most common techniques of how to exit a trade:

-An exit based on parameters/variables
+Trading exit strategy 1: An exit based on parameters/variables

 When you backtest a trading idea, you use some strictly defined variables about how and when to enter a trade.
 This could for example be to buy at the close when the two-day RSI is below 10.